For help getting the lead out of your home

 Links for Health Care Providers

-- The CDC now uses a reference level of 5 micrograms per deciliter to identify children with blood lead levels that are much higher than most children’s levels.
-The recommendation for when medical treatment is advised has not changed.
+- The CDC now uses a reference level of 5 micrograms per deciliter to identify children who have been exposed to lead and who require case management.

 Provider Guidelines for Case Management of Elevated Blood Lead Levels (MDCH)